GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

 You can get a list of all car park names in Galway city using the GET method at the following URL:
 *http://galwaycarparks.ie/names*
-This is a static url, no fields of the url should to be changed.
+This is a static URL, no fields of the URL should to be changed.

 For example, the URL:
 *http://galwaycarparks.ie/names*